dashouck/reggie/README.md

 pip install -r requirements.txt
 ```

-Request a free api key from [Tiingo](https://www.tiingo.com/about/pricing) and paste it into the following file:
+Request a free api key from [Tiingo](https://www.tiingo.com/about/pricing) and paste it into a new file as follows:

 ```sh
 src/api_token.txt
 ```

-Run the application (custom Plotly charts):
+Run the application:

 ```sh
 python src/app.py